Accessibility Options

 • Advice on fatigue management to optimise your energy levels.

-• Referral to specialist Occupational Therapy and Speech and Language therapy services.
+• Referral to specialist Speech and Language therapy services.

 • Advice for you, your family and those involved in your care, through education and training of correct moving and handling techniques.